-The proposed wetland mitigation area is also providing stormwater quality for runoff from the rear roof drains.
-Additional stormwater quality measures for the driveways and front roofs are recommended.
-Pervious pavers, rain gardens and/or narrower driveways are also recommended for Low Impact Development measures.
+Low Impact Development measures including stormwater quality measures for runoff from the driveways and roofs are recommended.
+Pervious pavers, rain gardens and/or smaller driveways are also recommended for Low Impact Development measures.

 In accordance with Section 6.1 C. of the Zoning Regulations, Significant Trees (deciduous tree 14 inches or greater in diameter and coniferous tree 10 inches or greater in diameter) and any Heritage Tree (single or multi -leader, having a cumulative diameter of 44 inches or greater) near the limits of clearing must be indicated on the plans and protected from damage during construction.
-It is recommended that the proposed clearing limit be staked and any Significant or Heritage trees be identified in the field.
+It is recommended that the proposed clearing limit be staked and any Significant or Heritage trees be identified in the field in coordination with Town Staff.

 This property has its legal frontage on Loeffler Road and no access from Prosser Lane.
-The property should be identified as #29 Loeffler Road for Building Permits and emergency services.
+The property should be identified as #29 Loeffler Road for Building Permits, mail delivery and emergency services.